Becoming a Homeowner

 Do homeowners have a choice of home location?

-No. Garland Habitat builds where lots are available.
+No. Habitat Greater Garland builds where lots are available.
 Homeowners do not have a choice of where in the city of Garland, Rowlett or Sachse the home is built.
 It is determined by the availability of lots.

 What size are Habitat homes?

-Our typical home is approximately 1200 square feet with 3 bedrooms, 2 bathrooms, a utility closet, living, kitchen, and dining areas. *Home size and design may vary as Garland, Rowlett and Sachse Building codes dictate.
+Our typical home is approximately 1250-1500 square feet with 3 bedrooms, 2 bathrooms, living, kitchen, and dining areas, and a 2 car garage. ***Home size and design may vary as Garland, Rowlett and Sachse Building codes dictate.

 *Sweat Equity Hours: Sweat Equity is the term we use to describe the time a home buyer volunteers.